jetaehyun/High_Alt_Balloon_MQP_20/README.md

 3. Enter password of username
 4. Navigate to the src directory
 5. Run `make` to build the program
-6. Run `./gcs.exe`
+6. Run `./gcs`

 ## HAB_NANO_Sensor
 ### Description

 To collect sensor data, while keeping in mind of the physical dimensions of the payload, an Arduino UNO was selected.
 The UNO is tasked with reading the sensor data and packing them for transmission to the ***HAB_Payload***.

-Note. make sure that there are no *Serial.println()* or any other functions that write to the data line except for the one that writes the sensor data.
-If you do not, you have have garbage data on the receiving end.
+Note. make sure that there are no `Serial.println()` or any other functions that write to the data line except for the ones that write the sensor data.
+If you do not do this, you will have garbage data on the receiving end.

 ### How to upload program
 Open visual studio code and import the directory via **PlatformIO**.
-The .ini file should automaticaly be recognized and it should allow you to upload new code.
+The .ini file should automatically be recognized and it should allow you to upload new code.

+## Data Streaming

+To further add onto the real-time data streaming capabilities of this project, the ThingSpeak API is utilized.
+Upon receiving data from the Payload, the GCS will send a POST request to their server.
+This will allow you to view the data in a more sensible manner.
+Also, this service provides various features that could prove useful to you: live streaming on youtube, import CSV, public access.

+To use the ThingSpeak functionality, you will have to create an account on ThingSpeak and create a channel.
+This channel should possess 7 fields, one for each sensor: Pressure, NO2, Temp, UV, CO2, Ozone, Altitude; read the Doxygen for `sendData()` in `postData.c` to understand what parameters are required.
+You will also require an API key, which will be provided once you create a channel.
+There are two keys, **Write API Key** and **Read API Keys**, make sure you the write key.

+Refer to [ThingSpeak](https://community.thingspeak.com/documentation%20.../api/) to understand how the API works

 ## Project Components
 ### Ground Control Station
 * Any Linux machine
 * Ubiquiti dish
-* Ubiquity antenna

 ### Payload (Weather Balloon)
 * Raspberry Pi 4
 * 2x GoPro Hero7
-* Webcam (**WIP**)
 * Sensor
 * Ubiquiti antenna

 ### Sensor
 * Arduino UNO
 * [JBtek BMP180 (Pressure, Altitude, Temperature Sensor)](https://www.amazon.com/JBtek-Barometric-Pressure-Temperature-Altitude/dp/B00UUS12PO)